MSc in Computer ScienceIntelligent Systems Strand

 Career BenefitThe marketplace of the future will see intelligent behaviour becoming the standard for computer systems.
 The courses within the Intelligent Systems strand will provide graduates with the ability to specialise in intelligent adaptive systems and artificial intelligence, providing them with the necessary skills to become leaders in these fields.
 Employment opportunities exist in a wide range of areas such as internet based services, financial services, mobile communication companies.
 Students will also benefit from the comprehensive research scope, networks, and wealth of research achievements in both the School and the ADAPT Centre.

-Course ContentAlong with the core modules in the first semester, you will gain a grounding in Information Retrieval & Web Search, you will examine in-depth the theoretical and practical issues involved in searching the web or any or large corpus of documents, including text processing, ranking scores, classification etc. In Knowledge & Data Engineering, you will learn about the semantic web including model design, reasoning and querying.
-Finally, you can choose one subject (5 credits) from a pool of MSc modules allowing you to complement your core interests in Intelligent Systems.
+Course ContentAlong with the core modules in the first semester, in Knowledge & Data Engineering, you will learn about the semantic web including model design, reasoning and querying.
+The Adaptive Applications module is hands-on, exploring how applications can adapt to suit individual users.
+You will gain a grounding in Information Retrieval & Web Search, you will examine in-depth the theoretical and practical issues involved in searching the web or any or large corpus of documents, including text processing, ranking scores, classification etc. Finally, you can choose one subject (5 credits) from a pool of MSc modules allowing you to complement your core interests in Intelligent Systems.